Showing posts with label Rules. Show all posts

 The story...

 "The times are changing.
-It's becoming real bad like God said it will be before He comes back to discipline and restore.
+It's God's judgement that the Bible prophesied.
 Can't you see what's happening?
+You might lose everything you worked so hard for.
 Are you just going to stand around and do nothing?"
 I've heard different variations of this story throughout my life.
-People afraid of a future where other people will connive to change the rules of the the game of life in their favor.
-The status quo wants to keep the "rule set" that governed their life - just when it looked like they might win in the game of life, bad people want to change the rules.
+People afraid of a future where other people will connive to change the rules of the the game of life towards their favor.
+The status quo wants to keep the "rule set" that governed their life - just when it looked like they might win in the game of life, "bad" people want to change the rules.

 The Game of Life